Virtual Event Profiling – Do You Know What Your Customers Want?

 Thinking outside the survey – explicit, implicit and emotional profiling.

 Over the years, surveys have become a standard tool for capturing customer data at events.
 In addition to capturing attendance and satisfaction information, surveys still form the backbone of most lead-generation systems.
-Specifically, the approach that most live (and many digital) events use is simple – customer information is collected and run through a series of “filters” to determine which customers to follow up with based on their size of their company, stage in the purchase lifecycle and a number of other factors.
+Specifically, the approach that most live (and many virtual) events use is simple – customer information is collected and run through a series of “filters” to determine which customers to follow up with based on their size of their company, stage in the purchase lifecycle and a number of other factors.

 While this approach has its benefits (simplicity being primary them), it also presents a number of challenges.
 For starters, event managers who rely solely on surveys are at the mercy of customers providing accurate and complete information.
 In addition, surveys are not able to collect behavioral data that can assist in the sales process.
 A better approach would be to leverage a combination of explicit (what customers tell you they want), implicit (what customers show you they want), and emotional (what customers emotions tell you they want) profiling tools to create a single 360-degree view of each customer.
-Following are a few examples of how to use implicit, explicit and emotional profiling in your next digital event.
+Following are a few examples of how to use implicit, explicit and emotional profiling in your next virtual events.

 Important caveat: when it comes to collecting data, it is obviously important to be transparent about what information you will collect and why.
 Not only will this help you to avoid dissatisfaction, but customers will be more likely to give you accurate data if they know how you will use it.